A worker works at a furnace

 • High importance with regard to the labour market of the Federal Republic of Germany

-• Contribute to a sustainable macroeconomic and/or regional development
+• Contribution to a sustainable macroeconomic and/or regional development

 • Strategic importance for the macroeconomic development (e.g. future technologies)

-The aforementioned factors give an overview of the criteria, but they do not replace or predetermine the single-case decision of the Interministerial Committee, on a project’s eligibility for cover in principle.
+The aforementioned factors give an overview of the criteria, but they do not replace or predetermine the case-by-case decision of the Interministerial Committee, on a project’s eligibility for cover in principle.

 In the past five years projects relating to the following raw materials were assessed as eligible for cover in principle: